FAQ #1 - What degrees are offered by the department of communication?

 FAQ #2 - What honors are available to communication majors?

 As Wittenberg defines it, graduating "with honors" has to do with cumulative GPA, be that cum laude, magna cum laude or summa cum laude.
-To find out for which a student may qualify, take the cumulative GPA in question and then match it to the section on "Honors in Course" on this page.
+To find out for which a student may qualify, take the cumulative GPA in question and then match it to the section in the Faculty Manual on "Honors in Course."

 "Departmental Honors" is a distinction reserved for students who complete an honors thesis within the department.
 (See the same page, lower down.)